Sports in the Philippines: Basketball

 Basketball was introduced in the country during the American colonial era and was one of the sports contested at the now defunct Far Eastern Championship Games.
-The men's national team has competed in the Summer Olympics making their debut in 1936 although they have been absent in the recent editions of the Games.They have also competed in the FIBA World Cup with the country hosting the tournament when it was still known as the FIBA World Championships in 1978.Their third-place finish in the 1954 edition was their best performance in the tournament, they will host the 2023 edition with Japan and Indonesia.
+The men's national team has competed in the Summer Olympics making their debut in 1936 although they have been absent in the recent editions of the Games.They have also competed in the FIBA World Cup with the country hosting the tournament when it was still known as the FIBA World Championships in 1978.Their third-place finish in the 1954 edition was their best performance in the tournament.
+They hosted the 2023 edition with Japan and Indonesia.

 The Philippine Basketball Association is the oldest league in Asia and is the top basketball league in the country.
 Other rival or smaller leagues in the country are organized.
 There are college basketball leagues and competitions such as the Philippine Collegiate Championship.
 Basketball matches of the University Athletic Association of the Philippines and the National Collegiate Athletic Association also receives attention.

 The country also has a women's basketball team which has competed at the FIBA Asia Women's Championship, as well as men youth team's and 3x3 national teams.

 The Samahang Basketbol ng Pilipinas (Basketball Federation of the Philippines) is the national sport association of basketball in the Philippines.

 Association football

 Football in the country dates back in the 1890s.
-The men's national team of the Philippines played their earlier matches prior to World War II against China and Japan at the Far Eastern Championship Games.They experience a decline after that period but has since recovered following their stint at the 2010 AFF Championship.
-The country also organizes a women's national team which has competed at the AFC Women's Asian Cup.
-During the 2022 AFC Women's Asian Cup, the Philippines delivered a 1-0 shock win against Thailand, before losing against Australia 4-0, before coming back to win 6-0 against Indonesia, ensuring a spot in the Asian Cup quarter finals, facing Taiwan and winning 4-3 on penalties after a 1-1 draw in extra time, giving them their first ever FIFA Women's World Cup qualification, for 2023.
-They faced South Korea in the Semis where they lost, 2-0.
+The men's national team of the Philippines played their earlier matches prior to World War II against China and Japan at the Far Eastern Championship Games.
+They experience a decline after that period but has since recovered following their stint at the 2010 AFF Championship.
+The country also organizes a women's national team which has qualified for the FIFA Women's World Cup in 2023.

 The Philippines Football League is the top flight football league in the country.
-Each club represents their respective cities or provinces and required to have a youth squad for the Youth League.
+Each club represents their respective cities or provinces.
 It also helps to promote football awareness and grassroots program to the young Filipino footballers who admire to play professional football.

 The Philippine Football Federation is the governing body for football in the country.